Frequently asked questions

 However, caution should be exercised when interpreting this because of the relatively small size of the response group for some categories of patients.

-As well as the full NI CPES 2015 report, you may also find the following links useful:
+As well as the full NI CPES 2018 report and the NI CPES 2018 Trust reports, which include benchmarking of NI scores against England CPES 2017 scores, you may also find the following links useful:

 - Top Tips Guide for Improving Patient Experience